 The graduated compression prevents the blood from pooling in the veins and keeps the blood traveling in the direction it is meant to go, back towards your heart.

-The best time to put the socks on is in the morning, right after waking and then wearing them for the full day.
-This, however, does not mean you can't wear them to bed.
-While most people take them off to sleep, the majority of doctors at VeinDirectory.org agree that there is no harm in occasionally wearing a graduated compression knee-high sock while you sleep.
+The best time to put the socks on is in the morning, right after waking, and then wearing them for the whole day.
+This does not mean you can't wear them to bed.
+While most people take them off to sleep, most doctors agree that there is no harm in occasionally wearing a graduated compression knee-high sock

 Another solution, if you are experiencing discomfort at night, is to elevate your legs with a pillow under your feet.
-If discomfort continues, speak to your OB/GYN.
-You may be in need of a higher graduated compression that requires a doctor's prescription.
+If the pain continues, speak to your OB/GYN.
+You may need a higher graduated compression that requires a doctor's prescription.